ElenaTokmakova/HTML-Gulp-Sass-Bootstrap-boilerplate/README.md

 # 4 Get started
-gulp serve - starts localhost server with browser-sync, watches HTML, Sass, JS with hot reloading gulp buil - minify CSS/JS and builds the app into the dist directory, ready for production
+gulp serve - starts localhost server with browser-sync, watches HTML, Sass, JS with hot reloading gulp build - minify CSS/JS and builds the app into the dist directory, ready for production